Adams, Davies & more: MLS alums to know at 2026 FIFA World Cup | MLSSoccer.com

 Born in Wisconsin, Bajraktarević enjoyed a breakout 2024 campaign as a homegrown with the New England Revolution after developing through their pro pathway.

-The winger's success propelled a move to legendary Dutch club PSV Eindhoven, where he features alongside USMNT stars Ricardo Pepi and Sergiño Dest.
+The winger's success prompted a move to legendary Dutch club PSV Eindhoven, where he plays alongside USMNT stars Ricardo Pepi and Sergiño Dest.

 Thiago Almada